 Punctuation is the unsung hero of literature.
 Its purpose is to make writing flow effortlessly, so that the meaning is clear without detracting from the story.

 Semi-colon (;): 90% of the time, a full stop or a comma work better and detract less.
 A semi-colon does one specific job.
 It partitions two separate sentences that are so closely related, they could be the same sentence.
-Meaning that the sentences sound disjointed with a full stop, and can't be separated by a comma because they aren't joined by something like an , and a , then or a which - the second sentence really is a complete sentence in itself.
+Meaning that the sentences sound disjointed with a full stop, and can't be separated by a comma because they aren't joined by something like , and or , then or which - the second sentence really is a complete sentence in itself.
 The instances of this occurring in a novel are pretty slim, and the likelihood of it being the only way of saying what you want to say without tweaking it to a full stop or a comma, even less so.
 If you see yourself using a semi-colon more than a couple of times in a chapter, you probably want to rethink how you phrase things.

 Exclamations (!): An exclamation is the highest point of extreme excitement or surprise you can get.
 If you see it used lots!
 Like, more than once or twice in a chapter!
 Then your reader will be in a constant state of surprise!
 It's really irritating!
 Also, it's often used when it's surplus to requirements!